lasso-js/lasso/README.md

 ## Bundling

 By default, all dependencies required for a page will be bundled into a single JavaScript bundle and a single CSS bundle.
-However, The Optimizer allows application-level bundles to be configured to allow for consistent bundles across pages and for multiple bundles to be included on a single page.
-Because the Optimizer also generates the HTML markup to include page bundles, the page itself does not need to be changed if the bundle configuration is changed.
+However, Lasso.js allows application-level bundles to be configured to allow for consistent bundles across pages and for multiple bundles to be included on a single page.
+Because Lasso.js also generates the HTML markup to include page bundles, the page itself does not need to be changed if the bundle configuration is changed.

 If a page has a dependency that is part of an application-level bundle then the dependency will be included as part of the application-level bundle instead of being aggregated with the page-level bundle.